retro16/acsi2stm/doc/gemdrive.md

 * ACSI drivers that require ACSI id 0 and break the boot chain won't allow GemDrive loading itself.
 * GemDrive doesn't respond to any ACSI command, except reading the boot sector.
-  Most drivers will ignore such a strange behavior and should skip the drive successfully.
+  Most drivers will ignore such a strange behavior and will skip the drive successfully.
 * In general putting GemDrive first and the ACSI drives last is your best bet.